hakehardware/hakehardware.github.io/docs/guides/autonomys/prep-your-drives-for-autonomys.md

 :::warning

 Use extra caution when preparing your drives.
-These actions will whip specific drives and could result in data loss if you wipe the incorrect drive!
+These actions will wipe the data on your drives and could result in data loss if you wipe the incorrect drive!

 :::